initc3/HoneyBadgerBFT-Python/README.md

 [![Codecov branch](https://img.shields.io/codecov/c/github/initc3/honeybadgerbft-python/dev.svg)](https://codecov.io/github/initc3/honeybadgerbft-python?branch=dev)

 HoneyBadgerBFT is a leaderless and completely asynchronous BFT consensus protocols.
-This makes it a good fit for a blockchains deployed over wide area networks or when adversarial conditions are expected.
+This makes it a good fit for blockchains deployed over wide area networks or when adversarial conditions are expected.
 HoneyBadger nodes can even stay hidden behind anonymizing relays like Tor, and the purely-asynchronous protocol will make progress at whatever rate the